Challenges Facing Pakistan's Mango Industry

 Solutions

-Direct-to-consumer models (like MMA Farms) address many of these issues by eliminating middlemen, ensuring natural ripening, maintaining cold chain, and delivering within 24-48 hours.
+Direct-to-consumer models (like MMA Farms) address many of these issues by eliminating middlemen, ensuring natural ripening, maintaining cold chain, and delivering within 1-3 days once dispatched.
 The future of Pakistani mangoes depends on modernizing the supply chain while preserving the extraordinary quality of the fruit itself.

 Tags: